 A few people have reported that normal, household yeast is a very effective flea deterrent.
 Simply put a couple spoons in your dogs food and it will keep fleas away.

 Although I have not tried this one myself, it has been recommended that you mix about 500ml of rosemary leaves into hot water.
 Wait for it to cool a bit and then soak your dog or cat in the mixture.
 Your pet will probably be a bit surprised and may hide away for awhile (especially if it’s a cat), but if they could speak they would definitely thank you for helping them to remove their flea problem.

 The reality is that fleas will only last as long as you let them.
 If your primary goal is getting rid of fleas and you commit yourself to the removal process, you can be flea free within a few days.
 Just a word of caution, please make sure that you address all the areas that I have outlined in this article as this is the only way that you will get rid of your flea problem properly.
 Many people have suffered for months with flea problems because they forgot or ignored a few of the steps.
 Although they enjoyed a brief period of bliss, their flea problem came back with a vengeance.
 I will be writing an article on the flea cycle in a few days time which will also elaborate on dog flea control and other flea treatments.
-However, if you still cant get rid of fleas, I highly recommend that you take a look at a few of my other flea removal guides and add me on Google+ for any further updates and tips.
+However, if you still cant get rid of them, I highly recommend that you take a look at a few of my other flea removal guides and add me on Google+ for any further updates and tips.
 I hope that this helps you with any flea problem that you may be having and remember, these methods have been proven to work!

 Educational Video On Removing Fleas Quickly: